iamgarou/Library-Management/README.md

 # Step 9: View library details after the book return
 lib.lib_detail()
+Key Updates and Features
+Preventing Duplicate Book Entries:

+In the library_add_book method, the program now checks if the book is already present in the library (case-insensitive), and it also verifies if a book has already been borrowed by someone.
+This prevents the addition of duplicate books.
+Example:

+python
+Copy code
+lib.library_add_book("The Great Gatsby")
+If "The Great Gatsby" is already in the library or borrowed, it will not be added again.

+Improved Borrowing Logic:

+When a user attempts to borrow a book using add_book(), the program checks if the book is available and not already borrowed by another user.
+If the book is already borrowed, the program will inform the user and prevent borrowing.
+Example:

+python
+Copy code
+user.add_book("The Great Gatsby")
+Book Return Functionality:

+The book_return() method has been updated to ensure that when a book is returned, the user’s borrowed books list ({username}_books.txt) and the library’s inventory (library_books.txt) are both updated correctly.
+This method now ensures the proper update of the library’s inventory after a book is returned, making the book available again.
+Example:

+python
+Copy code
+user.book_return("The Great Gatsby")
+Improved Data Integrity:

+When a book is returned, the book_return() method checks that the user is actually borrowing the book before attempting to return it.
+This ensures that a book can only be returned if the user has previously borrowed it.
 Included Files
-Additionally, a library_books.txt file is provided with a list of 10 books, allowing users to start using the system immediately without needing to add books manually.
+library_books.txt: A file that contains the list of available books in the library.
+If the file doesn’t exist, it is created automatically when the library instance is initialized.
+{username}_books.txt: A user-specific file that tracks the books borrowed by each user.
+If it doesn’t exist, it is created when the user instance is initialized.
 Conclusion
-This Library Management System provides a clear and organized way to manage books and user interactions.
-It effectively demonstrates file handling, user input, and basic object-oriented programming concepts in Python.
+This Library Management System provides a straightforward and organized way to manage books and user interactions in a library setting.
+It includes file handling, user input, and basic object-oriented programming principles.
+The system now also ensures that book borrowing and returning are accurately managed with proper data integrity